 On the mobile device side of things, you'll need to download Remote Mouse for either Android, iOS, or Windows Phone below.
 Before opening the app, make sure that both your mobile device and desktop are on the same Wi-Fi network.

+Make sure Remote Mouse is enabled on your computer, then open up the app on your mobile device and it will begin searching for your computer, which should only take a few seconds.
 Once it connects, you can begin using it as a mouse.
 Move your finger across the screen to move the cursor.
 Tap with one finger to left-click, with two fingers to right-click, and pinch to zoom in.

 Note that if you have other people on your network, they can gain access to your computer by downloading the app, so make sure you're in a trusted environment.